+Figure 8: BGP for IPv4 needs be enabled on each Ubuntu server instance.

 Convert Metal network

-When a Metal instance is first deployed, the two NICs are connected to two different switches, bonded together in to a single, logical interface and supportlayer 3 only.
-To support the layer 2 VLANs needed for BIG-IP deployment, the Metal network configuration needs to be converted to Hybrid Bonded which supports both layer 2 and layer 3 networking.
+When a Metal instance is first deployed, the two NICs are connected to two different switches, bonded together in to a single, logical interface and supporting layer 3 only.
+To support the layer-2 VLANs needed for BIG-IP deployment, the Metal network configuration needs to be converted to Hybrid Bonded which supports both layer 2 and layer 3 networking.

-As a part of the network conversion process, you will have to assign one of the VLANs you created earlier.
+As part of the network conversion process, you will have to assign one of the VLANs you created earlier.
 You can select any VLAN and you will assign the remaining three once the network conversion is complete.
+(See Figure 9, next page.)